Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Unfortunately, you can’t claim both the trading allowance and expenses on the same tax return.

-For example, if you made £5,000 of sales, you could then claim the £1,000 allowance in your tax return, reducing your taxable profit to £4,000.
+Even if you need to register for tax, you can still use the trading allowance in your tax return.
+For example, if you made £5,000 of sales, you could then claim the £1,000 allowance, reducing your taxable profit to £4,000.
 Tax is paid on profit, so reducing your profits with the trading allowance means you’ll pay less tax.

 Taking our example above, imagine that you still make the £5,000 worth of sales.
 You also have £1,500 of expenses which you can claim tax relief on, and offset against your earnings.